Post: 10 Actionable HR Insights Executives Demand in 2026

 - Positions with zero internal successors are organizational single points of failure — name them explicitly in executive reporting.

-- Harvard Business Review research on succession planning finds that organizations with deep internal pipelines achieve significantly lower leadership transition costs and faster time-to-productivity for new leaders.
+- Harvard Business Review research on succession planning finds that organizations with deep internal pipelines achieve lower leadership transition costs and faster time-to-productivity for new leaders.

-- Attach development investment required to close the bench depth gap — this connects HR planning directly to budget decisions.
+- Attach the development investment required to close the bench depth gap — this connects HR planning directly to budget decisions.

 6. Time-to-Productivity for New Hires — Not Time-to-Fill